AI connectors

 Code

-Writes remain disabled unless the key has mcp:write, the tenant write-mode
+Writes are visible only when the key has mcp:write, the operation scope and

 Claude API